minhpascal/python-http-crawler/README.md

 # python-http-crawler

-Example of simple Python HTTP crawler
+Example of a simple Python HTTP crawler that can be used by a Newspipe user.